krzysztof-tys/tweak-your-system/README.md

 More scribbles in `docs/` folder

-## ⭐ Sounds good?
+## ⭐ Didn't get a thing?

+Yeah, I know, the readme is quite chaotic.
+I'll clear that up, I want to focus on some coding for now.

+But hey!

-If you find this project helpful, insightful, informative, valuable, engaging or interesting consider showing your appreciation by giving it a star!
+If you find this project in any way helpful, insightful, informative, valuable, engaging or interesting consider showing your appreciation by giving it a star!
 Your support means a world to me.
 Thank you! 🔥

-## 🆘 Help wanted!

-If you'd like to contribute to the project in any way you can contact me through [linkedin](https://www.linkedin.com/in/ktys/) or create an issue.
-As soon as the project gets in usable shape I will update readme with instructions on how to run the app.
-It would be awesome if you could try it out even for 5 minutes and let me know what do you think!
+## 💃🕺 Wanna join?

+Besides the dream of a perfect todo app, this projects serves a purpose of learning mobile app development.
+Let me know if you want to join me on that journey (wether or not you have any experience).
+I could use some help with:

+- coding (react-native, android or ios; I have some crazy ideas for native components)
+- design
+- marketing and copywriting
+- testing (both automatic and just using the app)
+- anything else you'd like to do

+You can find me on [LinkedIn](https://www.linkedin.com/in/krzysztof-tys/).